Project

 Hamilton's rule

 My model revealed that social theorists had long confused fundamental types of social behavior.
 For example, evolutionists had applied Hamilton's rule for altruism to association.
+When testing Hamilton's rule, moreover, they treated the lifetime reproductive success (LRS) of a solitary individual as baseline.
 This led to frequent violations of Hamilton's rule.
-In contrast, my theoretical framework, which I called "association theory," restricted Hamilton's rule to social actions, like altruism and selfishness, and did not apply it to association decisions.
-I showed how that this could prevent violations of Hamilton's rule.
-I also showed that it led to a reinterpretation of a textbook example of Hamilton's rule applied to turkeys.
+In contrast, my theoretical framework, which I called "association theory," restricts Hamilton's rule to social actions.
+It suggests that to measure the b and c terms of Hamilton's rule correctly, it is important to treat the LRS of an associated individual as baseline.
+In a pair of articles, I show that this can prevent violations of Hamilton's rule and yield new predictions for the adaptive basis of behavior.

 Major transitions

 Social theorists have split major transitions in biological individuality into three key steps: the origin, maintenance, and transformation of social groups.
-Typically, they apply Hamilton's rule to explain the origin of group living.
-They then typically downplay the importance of kin discrimination in major transitions.
-West et al. (2015) said that "within-group kin discrimination seems to have played a limited role in helping within species' major transitions."
-Incorporating the evolution of differential treatment and association preference into a theory of evolutionary transitions, however, suggest that they often involve the following steps: the the origin of association (group living), the evolution of differential treatment, the evolution of association preference, a switch in cues, and the evolution of kin recognition.
-This explains why in social insects, relatedness can drop in the absence of colonymate discrimination.
-It also explains why sedentary multicellular organisms that lack histocompatibility systems can fuse indiscriminately.
+Typically, they downplay the importance of kin discrimination in major transitions.
+Incorporating the evolution of differential treatment and association preference into a theory of evolutionary transitions, however, suggest that they often involve the following steps: the the origin of association (aggregation or fusion), the evolution of differential treatment, the evolution of association preference, a switch in cues, and the evolution of kin recognition.

 Inclusive fitness